 For casual transfers between friends, mobile apps available on smart phones and Android devices allow instant transfers.
 One company that offers these services is Venmo, purchased by Braintree in 2012, which was in turn purchased by PayPal.
 Using Venmo to transfer funds from your bank account to a friend's account is free.
 Transactions from your virtual Venmo wallet are instant; transfers from the wallet to bank accounts can take one business day, according to the company's website.

-Before using unfamiliar online money transfer services, check with the Better Business Bureau to see the company's report card.
+Before using unfamiliar online money transfer services, check with the Better Business Bureau (BBB) to see the company's report card.
 The BBB handles consumers’ complaints both for companies that choose to become accredited through the BBB and those that do not, but are reported to the agency by consumers.

 - Bank of America: Electronic Funds Transfer FAQs